College of Arts and Humanities

 - The application form that is emailed to eligible students

-- A maximum 1,000 word typed personal statement of purpose explaining why you wish to participate in the Honors Program
+- A maximum 1,000 word typed personal statement of purpose explaining your project, its methodology, and your motivation for participating in the Honors program

 - A substantial sample of your writing and/or creative work

 - A recommendation/nomination from a Fresno State faculty member willing to serve as your mentor who can speak to your ability to successfully complete the honors program and assist you with the successful completion of the honors thesis/project

 Applications are accepted in February for the following Fall semester.

 Criteria for Continuance and Completion of the Honors Program

 - Maintain a minimum 3.6 cumulative G.P.A.